Research Notes and References:

 Ref: http://www.rootsweb.com/~usgenweb/pa/1pa/paarchivesseries/series2/vol2/pass2-14.html

-Note by RAJ: Armstrong and Mercer became famous Generals during the later Revoluntionary war and then major David Jameson became a Colonel.
+Note by RAJ: Armstrong and Mercer became famous Generals during the later Revoluntionary war with the latter famously fighting to the death at the Battle of Princeton.
+David Jameson became a Colonel during the Revolutionary war and led a marching infantry unit at the age of 61 years.

 PROVINCIAL OFFICERS AND SOLDIERS, 1757-1764